Add Self-hosted Service Plugin Extensions with the SDK

 Step 2 | Retrieve your app's ID and public key

-To implement a self-hosted service plugin, you'll need to retrieve these credentials from the Dev Center:
+To implement a self-hosted service plugin, you'll need to retrieve these credentials from your app's dashboard:

 Step 3 | Import modules and create a client